Jack Nicholson: Acting credits and accolades

 With 12 Academy Award nominations (eight for Best Actor and four for Best Supporting Actor), Nicholson is the most nominated male actor in Academy Awards history.
 Only Nicholson (1960s–2000s), Michael Caine (1960s–2000s), Meryl Streep (1970s–2010s), Paul Newman (1950s–1960s, 1980s–2000s), Katharine Hepburn (1930s–1960s, 1980s), Frances McDormand (1980s–2020s), Denzel Washington (1980s–2020s), and Laurence Olivier (1930s–1970s) have been nominated for an acting (lead or supporting) Academy Award in five decades.
-With three Oscar wins, he also ties with Walter Brennan, Daniel Day-Lewis, Ingrid Bergman, Frances McDormand and Meryl Streep for the second-most Oscar wins in acting categories.
+With three Oscar wins, he also ties with Walter Brennan, Daniel Day-Lewis, Ingrid Bergman, Frances McDormand, Meryl Streep, and Sean Penn for the second-most Oscar wins in acting categories.
 Only Katharine Hepburn, with four Oscars, won more.

 Nicholson is an active and voting member of the Academy.
 In 1990, Nicholson was honored in France by Jack Lang, the Minister of Culture, with a Commander of Arts and Letters.
 In May 2008, the California Governor Arnold Schwarzenegger and First Lady Maria Shriver announced that Nicholson would be inducted into the California Hall of Fame, located at The California Museum in Sacramento.
 The induction ceremony took place on December 15, 2008, where he was inducted alongside 11 other Californians.

 In 2010, Nicholson was inducted into the New Jersey Hall of Fame.
 In 2011, Nicholson received an honorary Doctor of Fine Arts degree from Brown University at its 243rd commencement.
 At the ceremony, Ruth Simmons, Brown University's president, called him "the most skilled actor of our lifetime".

 In 2018, the Australian fishing spider Ornodolomedes nicholsoni was named in his honor for "brilliantly portraying diverse personalities".

+Unrealized Napoleon project

+In a 1995 interview, Nicholson told film critic William Arnold that perhaps the greatest frustration of his career was his inability to make a film about Napoleon, who he considered one of the greatest, and most misunderstood, men of history.
+Nicholson owned the film rights to the 1982 book, The Murder of Napoleon, and tried many times over the years to get it off the ground, but, for a variety of reasons, was unsuccessful.
+"I can't tell you how much I would like to make a movie about him," he told Arnold, "and how maddening it is not to be able to."